Georgia Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Treatment of Income for a Couple

-When only one spouse of a married couple applies for Nursing Home Medicaid or a HCBS Medicaid Waiver, only the income of the applicant is counted.
-This means the income of the non-applicant spouse is disregarded and does not count towards the applicant spouse’s income eligibility.
-The non-applicant spouse, however, may be entitled to a Monthly Maintenance Needs Allowance (MMNA) from their applicant spouse to prevent spousal impoverishment.
+When only one spouse of a married couple applies for Nursing Home Medicaid or a HCBS Medicaid Waiver, only the income of the applicant spouse is counted.
+This means the income of a non-applicant spouse does not impact the applicant spouse’s income-eligibility.
+Furthermore, the non-applicant spouse may be entitled to a Monthly Maintenance Needs Allowance (MMNA) from their applicant spouse.
+This is said to be the minimum amount of monthly income a non-applicant spouse is required to prevent spousal impoverishment.

 Income is counted differently when only one spouse applies for Regular Medicaid / Aged, Blind or Disabled Medicaid.
 The income of both spouses is counted towards the applicant spouse’s income eligibility.
 Furthermore, there is no Minimum Monthly Maintenance Needs Allowance for the non-applicant spouse.
 More on how income is counted for Medicaid eligibility.